philrz/super/docs/tutorials/super-for-jq.md

 3
 ```
 But more powerfully, types can be used anywhere a value can be used and
-in particular, they can be group-by keys, e.g.,
+in particular, they can be grouping keys, e.g.,
 ```mdtest-command
 echo '{x:1,y:2}{s:"foo"}{x:3,y:4}' |
   super -f table -c "count() by this['shape']:=typeof(this) | sort count" -